 In August of 1966, three years before the Stonewall Uprising, a groundbreaking riot in the name of trans rights broke out in Gene Compton’s Cafeteria.
 Compton’s was a 24-hour cafeteria in San Francisco that was frequented by trans women, drag queens, and gay hustlers.
 The employees of Compton’s regularly called the police at night, wanting to clear the place out of LGBTQ+ people.
 When the police raided Compton’s, they harassed and arrested trans women and drag queens for “female impersonation.”
 One early morning in August of 1966 (the exact date is unknown), when a police officer grabbed a drag queen in Compton’s, she threw a cup of coffee in his face.
 In that moment, the other drag queens and trans women present started rioting.
 They flipped tables, threw cutlery and sugar shakers, and hit police officers with their purses.
 People outside of Compton’s fought back as police tried arresting them, destroyed a cop car, and set a newsstand on fire.
 This event became known as the Compton’s Cafeteria Riot and was “the first known instance of collective militant queer resistance to police harassment in United States history,” according to Susan Stryker, historian and director of the documentary Screaming Queens.
 The Compton’s Cafeteria Riot represents the first movement for transgender rights in San Francisco, and shone light on the discrimination that trans women and drag queens regularly faced.

-Pride Month may be over, but the fight for equality continues.
 Remembering the truths of the Stonewall Uprising and the Compton’s Cafeteria Riots will help that fight.
 Both of these events were riots led by trans women of color, two essential facts about these events that are often forgotten.
 The Stonewall Uprising was not a peaceful protest, it was angry, violent riots to protest the police harassment that the LGBTQ+ community was facing.
 The 2015 film Stonewall misrepresents history by whitewashing the riots.
 The film features white gay men as the leaders of the riots, when it was actually trans women of color.
 It is essential that we remember the truths of these events because trans women of color deserve credit for the strides the US has made towards equality.
 They have faced a disproportionate amount of violence and have been ostracized from the LGBTQ+ community, so we cannot perpetuate their erasure from history.
 In Part 2 of this blog, you will learn about the true leaders of the LGBTQ+ fight for equality.